McCache/McCache-for-Python/docs/BACKGROUND.md

 * Memory leak.
 * Race condition.

-It is a very satisfactory project for we came up with our original implementation before we found articles through Google search.
+It is a very satisfying project for we came up with our original design and implementation before we found suggestions through Google search.

 Peeking into the future, we may consider porting this to other languages.
-If we do, we do not want to  re-writing the core `McCache` for every language we are interested in.
+If we ever decide to, we **do not** want to  re-writing the core `McCache` for every language we are interested in.
 Therefore, we have to consider building the core `McCache` with a memory safe system language and provide the bindings to the other languages.
 The following are some candidate system language to consider:
 * [C/C++](https://www.boost.org/) - The Boost library is great.
 * [Rust](https://www.rust-lang.org/) - Trending upwards in the Python world.
 * [V](https://vlang.io/) - Nice readable syntax with co-routines that compile fast.